 I decided to back up and share a couple more pictures from my hike at Ludington State Park last weekend.
 These white objects were seen on Lost Lake, which is a portion of the larger Hamlin Lake.
 It's considered "lost" because it is almost completely cut off from the larger lake, connected by a couple of channels.
 Floating plastic bags?
 Buoys?

 Oh, hello!
 It's one of our local big birds, the mute swan.
 These birds have become almost the signature bird of the Ludington area, yet they aren't a North American native.
-The swan that is native to this area is the trumpeter swan.
+The swans that are native to this area are the trumpeters and tundra swans.
 We have them too, but not as many, except during migration times.

 Here is one of the ways you can recognize the difference.
 The mute swans have the gracefully curved necks so familiar to bathroom decals!
-Trumpeters carry their necks straight up and down.
+Trumpeters and tundras carry their necks straight up and down.

-Finally, the mute swans have an orange beak; on trumpeters it's black.
+Finally, the mute swans have an orange beak; on the others it's black.

 And mute swans are... mute.
 Trumpeters are NOT.
 They can be very noisy.
 The day that Ellen and I kayaked through a flock of them they honked and honked for a long time as they all flew away.